 Our common stock is quoted on The NASDAQ National Market under the symbol "ARCC."
-We completed our initial public offering in October 2004 at the price of \$15.00 per share.
+We completed the initial public offering of our common stock in October 2004 at the price of \$15.00 per share.
 Prior to such date there was no public market for our common stock.
 Our common stock continues to trade in excess of net asset value.
 There can be no assurance, however, that our shares will continue to trade at a premium to our net asset value.